wginsberg/6nimmt-python/README.md

             self.players.append(p3)

-Then execute 'make' and find the resulting score in the file 'results.txt'.
+Run the game with `python main.py` and find the resulting score in the 'results' directory.
-Feel free to play around and modify other bits and pieces of the code.
+For a list of options for running the game:

+`python main.py -h`